mircealungu/homepage/content/post/13-09-01-visualizing-stack-overflow.md

 StackOverflow is the principal website for programmers to ask technical questions.
 The quality of the answers and the fact that the mean time to a question being answered is eleven minutes make it the *de facto* market for information regarding software engineering.
 In this virtual economy in exchange for information one receives *reputation points* from the askers of the question and those who found the answer useful.

-Based on the geolocation information provided by the users in their profile pages we created a map that shows how software engineering information flows around the world.
+Based on the geolocation information provided by the users in their profile pages and the almost ten million questions and answers published as a database dump provided by A. Bacchelli at U. Lugano we created a map that shows how software engineering information flows around the world.

 <div style="margin: 0 -48%; padding: 0 -48%;">